-We calculate non-GAAP loss from operations as GAAP loss from operations excluding stock-based compensation related charges (including share-based payroll tax expense), restructuring charges, acquisition-related costs, amortization of acquired intangible assets, and payroll tax related to contingent earn-out share issuance, which we do not consider to be indicative of our overall operating performance.
+We calculate non-GAAP loss from operations as GAAP loss from operations excluding share-based compensation related charges (including share-based payroll tax expense), acquisition transaction costs related to the planned acquisition, and amortization of acquired intangible assets, which we do not consider to be indicative of our overall operating performance.
 We believe this measure provides our management and investors with consistency and comparability with our past financial performance and is an important indicator of the performance and profitability of our business.